-In this series we avoided all the boob jokes (they always seem more aimed at men rather than the real consumer) and instead used the 3-D red and blue lines to suggest that wearing a Wonderbra would give you more dimension and help you to stand out in a crowd.
-Shot by Allan Myles in Perth, it was awarded a Silver Lion at Cannes, a Gold Clio, and 3 Silver Clios among a slew of other gold international awards.
-Came in 10th most awarded campaign in the world by The Gunn Report.
+In this series we avoided all the boob jokes (they always seem aimed at men rather than the real consumer) and instead used 3-D red and blue lines to suggest that wearing a Wonderbra gives you more dimension and helps you stand out in a crowd.
+Awarded a Silver Lion at Cannes, a Gold Clio, and 3 Silver Clios among a slew of other international awards.
+Ranked 10th most awarded campaign in the world by The Gunn Report.

 In keeping with Big Cola’s brand ethos of Thinking Big, we wanted young soccer fans to imagine the seemingly impossible.
 The idea here was for an average Joe to win a chance to take a penalty against a not-so-average Joe.
 Joe Hart, Manchester City and England National Team Goalkeeper.
 That’s thinking big.

-The National Cancer Institute of Thailand asked us for a push to remind people of the dangers of smoking.
+We were asked to remind people of the dangers of smoking.
 We figured smokers already knew it was bad for them, so we focussed on how it affects their friends and families.
-We contracted a load of double-headed cigarettes and had waitstaff place them in ashtrays in pubs and restaurants throughout Bangkok.
+We contracted a load of double-headed cigarettes and had waitstaff place them in ashtrays in pubs throughout Bangkok.
 The message 'You never smoke alone' was printed on the cigarette.

 Team: Joel Clement.
 Pinyo Peromphoon